 The NOMORFILM project introduces a new concept to tackle biofilm infections which combines the two major antibiofilm strategies in use: high throughput screening and coating.
 NOMORFILM makes use of microalgae as the source of compound libraries.
-6,800 Microalgae species coming from diverse ecosystems and different continents will be screened and cultured in order to maximize their potential for production of antibiofilm molecules.
-Thus, each microalgae species will act as a natural multireactor producing a large number of compounds and microalgae biodiversity, which is very high, will increase significantly the degree of structural diversity of the different families of compounds.
+Since April 2015, microalgae species coming from diverse ecosystems and different continents are screened and cultured in order to maximize their potential for production of antibiofilm molecules.
+Thus, each microalgae species acts as a natural multireactor producing a large number of compounds and microalgae biodiversity, which is very high, increases significantly the degree of structural diversity of the different families of compounds.

-In NOMORFIM all aspect from the discovery of a new lead compound to preclinical assays will be covered.
+In NOMORFIM all aspects from the discovery of a new lead compound to preclinical assays are covered.

 Currently, after four years of intense work, the discovery of new antibiofilm and antibiotic compounds isolated from microalgae is a reality in the project.
 The video below explains very briefly the process of discovery, testing, identification of these new compounds and, with greater emphasis, their implementation into prosthetic devices.